Skip to:

 Each method has unique strengths, such as generating new insights with open card sorting, validating existing structures with closed card sorting, and enjoying the best of both worlds with hybrid card sorting.

-The benefits of Card Sorting
+What are the benefits of Card Sorting?

 Why should you consider card sorting for your next UX project?
 Here are a few compelling reasons: